PocketCoder/oyster-history-map/README.md

 ### Reporting Bugs

 I made this on my own and I only do programming as a hobby, so there's bound to be bugs.
 The number of diffrent variations of visited stations is vast so there's no way I can test everything.
-I'm _pretty_ sure the logic JSONs are sound, but allow me some leeway.
+I'm _pretty_ sure the logic us sound, but allow me some leeway.

 Please make sure that your [issue](https://github.com/PocketCoder/tubular/issues) hasn't already been brought up.
 If it has, and your case differs to it, then simply reply with your unique steps to reproduce the issue.

 When adding an issue, please include:

-1. A **clear and descriptive title**,
+1. A clear and descriptive title,
-2. a detailed desciption of the issue,
+2. a detailed desciption of the issue
+  - Include steps leading up to the issue, and
+  - What stations you added in what order, if applicable,
-3. tour `localStorage` data,
+3. your `localStorage` data,
 4. any console error messages,
-5. the steps take that lead up to the issue,
-6. and what you expected to happen and why.
+5. and what you expected to happen and why.

 This way someone can recreate the environment and the bug locally.